FWuermse/grw/docs/introduction.typ

 #import "./theme.typ": *

 = Introduction <Introduction>

-Rewriting in theorem provers is the process of replacing a subterm of an expression with another term.
-When and if such a rewrite can happen depends on the context, i.e., the information we have about the two terms.
-In Lean, rewriting is possible when two terms $t$ and $u$ are equal $t = u$ or with respect to the `propext` axiom when two propositions $p : mono("Prop")$ and $q : mono("Prop")$ imply each other $p <-> q$.
+Rewriting in theorem provers is the process of replacing a subterm $t$ of inside an expression with another term $u$.
+In Lean, rewriting is possible when the two terms are equal $t = u$ or when the two terms are propositions and imply each other $p <-> q$.
 This allows us to replace a term in a goal we want to solve or inside one of our hypothesis when reasoning in Lean.

-This allows us to proof mathematical propositions such as the commutativity for multiplication.
-In the below example we can see a lean proof of the commutativity of multiplication given that addition is commutative:
+We can use the `rewrite` tactic in lean to show the that two natural numbers are still then same when we add zero on one side.
+Consider the example theorem $1 = 1 + 0$ that we want to proof.
+We also assume that we have a hypotheses that states $forall n : NN, n + 1 = n$.
+We can then perform a left-to-right rewrite.
+By that we mean replacing occurrences of the left-hand-side of the theorem ($n + 1$) in the proof-goal with the right-hand-side of that theorem.
+Using this rewrite we can alter the original goal $1 = 1 + 0$ to $1 = 1$ because $1 + 0$ is an occurrence of our theorems left-hand-side.
+The following example represents the rewrite in Lean's syntax:

 #show raw.where(block: true): code => {
   show raw.line: line => {